The disturbing death of Thomas Heng in Sequoia National Park

 The disappearance of Thomas Heng

-They waited until dark, but stormy weather made them turn back as Heng apparently continued on to the summit.
-No one panicked when he didn’t appear because there was a campsite nearby.
-However, no one at that campsite or in nearby Lone Pine had seen Heng.
+They waited until dark, but stormy weather made them turn back as Heng continued to the summit.
+No one panicked when he didn’t appear because a campsite was nearby.
+However, no one at that campsite or nearby Lone Pine had seen Heng.

 The search

-Trained specialists from Montrose and Sierra Madre search and rescue teams were part of the search, in addition to China Lake Mountain Rescue Group, Friends of Yosemite Search and Rescue, Inyo National Forest, Manzanar National Historic Site, Tulare County Sheriff's Department and Yosemite National Park.
+Trained specialists from Montrose and Sierra Madre search and rescue teams, China Lake Mountain Rescue Group, Friends of Yosemite Search and Rescue, Inyo National Forest, Manzanar National Historic Site, Tulare County Sheriff's Department, and Yosemite National Park were also involved in the search.

 Discovery of Thomas Heng’s body

-On July 25th, searchers found Heng's body in the Old Army Pass area of the John Muir Wilderness in Inyo National Forest at around 11,000 feet about 300 feet from a ledge.
-Positive identification was made at around 5 pm.
+On July 25th, searchers found Heng's body in the Old Army Pass area of the John Muir Wilderness in Inyo National Forest at around 11,000 feet, about 300 feet from a ledge.
+Identification was made at around 5 pm.

 Old Army Pass area of the John Muir Wilderness